 Section 508 of the Rehabilitation Act (29 U.S.C. § 794d), as amended by the Workforce Investment Act of 1998 (P.L.
-105-220) requires federal agencies to develop, procure, maintain and use electronic and information technology (EIT) that is accessible to people with disabilities - regardless of whether or not they work for the federal government.
+105-220) requires federal agencies to develop, procure, maintain and use information and communications technology (ICT) that is accessible to people with disabilities - regardless of whether or not they work for the federal government.
 The US Access Board established the Section 508 standards that implement the law and provides the requirements for accessibility.

-Electronic and Information Technology (EIT) is any equipment or system that is used to create, convert, duplicate or access information and data.
-Examples of EIT include, but are not limited to:
+Information and Communications Technology (ICT) is any equipment or system that is used to create, convert, duplicate or access information and data.
+Examples of ICT include, but are not limited to:

 - Telephones, smart phones and mobile devices

 - PDF documents

 - Content on DVDs and CDs